foranonymoussubmissions2022/O-GEE/test/datasets/README.md

 # Datasets for extraction of semantic event representation

 We introduce two new large-scale datasets for the extraction of semantic event representations based on DBpedia and Wikidata.
-The two datasets contain consist of $43,291$ and $72,649$ samples ,respectively.
+The two datasets contain consist of $43,291$ and $72,649$ samples, respectively.

 We derive the datasets from all Wikipedia articles of events.
 Event classes and relations are extracted by exploiting existing links to events and their Wikidata representations.